A new framework for dynamical models on multiplex networks: The spectrum and its relation to dynamics

+and the result then follows.
+The second and third cases are special cases of this one.

-Similar results exist for the other formulations, but they are more complex.
-In the simplest version of the hierarchical layer model, where $c^{i,\ell}_j\equiv c^i$, we have that the non--zero eigenvalues of $\mathfrak{D}$ are exactly the eigenvalues of $\sum_{i=1}^k c^i D_i$.
-Although determining the spectral structure of sums of matrices in terms of the spectra of the summands is difficult, when the matrices are symmetric, we can use standard results due to Weyl described in \cite{fulton_eigenvalues_2000, knutson_honeycomb_1999} to obtain upper and lower bounds on the individual eigenvalues of the derived operators (as in Proposition 4).
+Although determining the spectral structure of sums of matrices in terms of the spectra of the summands is difficult, if the matrices are symmetric we can use standard results due to Weyl (see \cite{fulton_eigenvalues_2000,knutson_honeycomb_1999}) to obtain upper and lower bounds on the individual eigenvalues of the derived operators.
+Next, we'll look more closely at the properties of the spectrum and their interpretations for more specific types of dynamics.